≡ Menu

 * Nio’s fiscal year begins on Jan 1 and ends on Dec 31.

-Similarly, Nio’s revenue growth also has declined significantly and reached only 36% as of fiscal 2022, primarily driven by the decline in vehicle volume which we saw earlier.
+Similarly, Nio’s revenue growth has declined significantly, reaching only 13% in fiscal 2023, primarily due to the earlier noted decline in vehicle volume.

-Therefore, Nio’s slowing revenue growth is a major hold-up on the potential cash dividends that the company may declare.
+Consequently, Nio’s slowing revenue growth presents a major obstacle to the company’s potential cash dividends.

 Poor Gross Margin